thierrygosselin/assigner/docs/reference/assign_individuals.md

 This is a classification method: candidate source strata must be defined and represented by reference samples.
 The native engine assigns an individual to the stratum with the greatest multilocus genotype likelihood.
-It does not perform a Monte Carlo exclusion test, estimate migration rates, or establish that the true source population was sampled.
-Those are separate inferential questions (Manel et al. 2005;
-Paetkau et al. 2004).
+It does not itself perform a Monte Carlo exclusion test, estimate migration rates, or establish that the true source population was sampled.
+Use \[test_source_exclusion()\] as a separate absolute-fit diagnostic after native GT assignment.
+These remain distinct inferential questions (Manel et al. 2005; Paetkau et al. 2004).

 Reference individuals should normally be evaluated with \`leave.one.out = TRUE\`, because using the focal genotype to estimate its home allele